OneMoreSummer/academic-kickstart/content/post/why-do-later-born-players-have-longer-careers-for-england-women-in-t20-cricket/index.md

 It is important to state that it is not clear if Relative Age and Underdog Effects work to the same extent in the women’s pathway as the mens.

-The lowest number of matches for a Q4 is currently 12.
-There are 11 Q1/Q2s who played fewer than 5 matches.
-Perhaps we overselect Q1 in the pathway only for a proportion of those players to not ‘make it’, while nearly all of the Q4 do?
+For the T20 Women's team the lowest number of matches played by a Q4 is currently 12.
+There are 11 Q1/Q2s who played fewer than 5 matches over their careers.
+Perhaps we overselect Q1 in the pathway only for a proportion of those players to not ‘make it’, while nearly all of the Q4 players do?

 NOTES